A dude ranch vacation where you get to do things together like a family.

 Answer: No, our rooms although modernly equipped with air conditioning and bathrooms, are not supplied with regular personal items.
 The reason being is most of our guests stay a week and supplying these items are not feasible like staying one night in a motel.
 Dude Ranches are a unique vacation, and one of the most memorable ones by almost every survey done, which means the “norm” of everyday life will be different.
 Our rooms have soap, linens & paper products.

-Answer: No, our gates open at approximately 4 pm on check in days so that our staff can prepare rooms and other parts of the ranch for incoming guests.
-We are similar to a cruise ship in that we have to allow ourselves a few hours between guests in order to clean rooms, and other maintenance things that can be best done without traffic flow.
+Answer: No, our gates open at approximately 4 pm on check-in days so that our staff can prepare rooms and other parts of the ranch for incoming guests.
+We are similar to a cruise ship in that we have to allow ourselves a few hours between guests in order to clean rooms and other maintenance things that can be best done without traffic flow.
 You do not have to arrive at 4 pm, that is just the earliest you can get inside the ranch.
 Supper is served only at 6 pm so we hope you can arrive by that hour.
-If you’re not going to make it to the ranch by 6 pm, you will need to eat supper on the way.
+If you’re not going to make it to the ranch by 6 pm, call us 800-995-7678.
 If you are not going to make it to the ranch by 10 pm, you might have to stay elsewhere that night as we do not have a 24 hour attendant like a Motel or Hotel does.